daongochieu2810/CppAlgoTrading/README.md

 ### Moving Averages Covergence Divergence (MACD):

 - MACD shows the relationship between 2 MAs.
 9-day EMA of MACD is called the `signal line`, which is plotted on top of the MACD line -> functions as a trigger for buy/sell signals e.g buy when MACD crosses above the signal line and sell/short when it goes below the signal line
+- Crossovers are more reliable when they conform to the prevailing trend
+- If the MACD crosses above its signal line following a brief correction within a longer-term uptrend, it qualifies as a bullish confirmation
+- If the MACD crosses below its signal line following a brief move higher within a longer-term downtrend, it qualifies as a bearish confirmation
 - Formula: MACD = 12-day EMA - 26-day EMA
 - The more distant MACD is above/below its baseline the more distant the 2 MAs are from each other
 - MACD is often displayed with a histogram showing the distance between MACD and its signal line.
 If MACD is above the signal line, the histogram will be above MACD's baseline -> this can be used to identify when bullish/bearish momentum is high
+- Both MACD and RSI can signal an upcoming trend change by showing divergence from price.
+However these signals can be false positives, and they often occur when the price of an asset moves sidewat (e.g in a range or triangle pattern following a trend).
+A slowdown in the momentum (sideways momentum or slow trending movement) of the price will cause the MACD to pull away from its prior extremes and gravitate towards the 0 lines even in the absence of a true reversal

+#### MACD Divergences:

+- A bullish divergence appears when the MACD forms 2 rising lows that correspond with 2 falling lows on the price.
+This is a valid bullish signal when the long-term trend is still positive (less reliable otherwise)
+- A bearish divergence appears when the MACD forms 2 falling highs that corresponds to 2 rising highs on the price.
+A bearish divergence that appears during a long-term bearish trend is considered a confirmation that the trend is likely to continue

+#### MACD Rapid Rises/Falls:

+- When the MACD rises/falls rapidly, it is a signal that the security is overbought/oversold and will soon return to normal levels (this should be combined with RSI for more reliable predictions)